Totchinuko/apiconan.totchinuko.fr/patches/hud.2.1.x.md

 - Fixed Decoration info not restoring the vanilla equivalent when deactivated
 - Improved hud replacement code to reduce contextual flickering
 - Fixed the decayed indicator displayed on non decayed objects

+`2.1.5`
+- Making the buff list more resilient to errors